cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

     eval $(terraform output --raw prometheus_dashboard)
     ```

-    - Grafana will be available at `http://localhost:50002` after running the following command in your host:
+    - Grafana will be available at the following URL.
+Use login `admin` and password set on `grafana_admin_password` terraform variable:

     ```sh
     eval $(terraform output --raw grafana_dashboard)